 Consider also that Christ knew He would die on the cross to pay for the sins of mankind and was willing to do this.
 Why then would He be “distressed at the use of the wood”?
 That doesn't make sense.

 We spoke to a guide at a large city botanic gardens, who told us that guides often repeat or embellish stories about plants in the gardens to make the visit more memorable for visitors.
 Legends sell.
 Many plants have stories associated with them, but reliable information on the origin of the stories is hard to find.
 People repeat them without checking their accuracy.

 The dogwood legend almost certainly originated in North America — it fits the flowering time, the language, and the American folk-myth style.

 We could find no reference to the dogwood legend before the 20th century.
-It appeared in The Victoria Advocate newspaper on Sunday April 18, 1954 (page 3B), and obviously had a history before this, but we could find no ancient records of it.
+It appeared in The Victoria Advocate newspaper on Sunday April 18, 1954 (page 3B), and there are some allusions to it before this, but we could find no ancient records of it.

 Dogwoods don't grow in Israel

 To further check an essential detail of this story, we contacted the Information Center at the Ministry of Tourism in Israel to find out whether dogwoods actually grow in Jerusalem, Israel, or the surrounding areas.